pkivolowitz/asm_book/section_1/hello_world/README.md

 `gcc no_macros.s`

-This source code will assembly and link correctly on the M series Macs.
+The code above source code will assembly and link correctly on the M series Macs.
+The suggestion to add the version without the macro suite comes from `laurent b` on `github`.
+They correctly pointed out that jumping directly into macros in this first chapter was a pretty jarring leap.

 Next we'll consider the version using our macro suite which will assemble and build on both the M series and ARM-based Linux systems.